Women's War

-The Women's War (Igbo: Ogu Umunwanyi; Ibibio and Annang: Ekong Iban) were a period of unrest in colonial Nigeria in November 1929.
-The protests broke out when thousands of Igbo women from the Bende District, Umuahia and other places in Nigeria traveled to the town of Oloko to protest against the Warrant Chiefs, whom they accused of restricting the role of women in the government.
+The Women's War (Igbo: Ogu Umunwanyi; Ibibio and Annang: Ekong Iban) was a period of unrest in colonial Nigeria in November 1929.
+The protests broke out when thousands of Igbo women from the Bende District, Umuahia and other places in Nigeria traveled to the town of Oloko to protest against the warrant chiefs, local men appointed by British colonial authorities to serve as administrative representatives and had no precedent in Igbo tradition, whom they accused of restricting the role of women in the government.
 The protest encompassed women from six ethnic groups (Igbo, Ibibio, Andoni, Ogoni, Efik, and Ijaw).

+The term war in this context did not refer to combat but instead referenced the Igbo women's practice of 'making war on a man' (or 'sitting on a man'), a form of public shaming.
 It was organised and led by the rural women of Owerri and Calabar provinces.
 The modus operandi of the protests involved 'sit-in' by the women.
-During the events, many Warrant Chiefs were forced to resign, and 16 Native Courts were attacked, most of which were destroyed.
+During the events, many warrant chiefs were forced to resign, and 16 Native Courts were attacked, most of which were destroyed.
 It was the first major revolt by women in West Africa.

-In 1930 the colonial government abolished the system of warrant chieftains, and appointed women to the Native Court system.
-These reforms were built upon by the African women and have been seen as a prelude to the emergence of mass African nationalism.
+In 1930, the colonial government abolished the system of warrant chieftains, and appointed women to the Native Court system.
+These reforms were built upon by African women and have been seen as a prelude to the emergence of mass African nationalism.

-History of women organizing in Nigeria

-There was a long history of collective action by women in Nigeria prior to the revolt.
-In the 1910s, women in Agbaja stayed away from their homes for a month in protest due to suspicions among them that some men had been secretly killing pregnant women.
-Their collective absence pushed village elders to take action to address their concerns.
-In 1924, 3000 women in Calabar protested a market toll that was imposed by the colonial authorities.
-In Southwestern Nigeria, there were other female organizations such as the Lagos Market Women's Association, Nigerian Women's Party, and Abeokuta Women's Union.
-There was also an "elaborate system of women's market networks" which the Igbo and Ibibio women used to communicate information to organize and coordinate during the revolt.

-Events and causes

-In actuality, the emergence of the Aba Women's War was long in the making.
-Colonial rule in Nigeria altered the position of various Nigerian women in their societies.
-Women had been traditionally allowed to participate in the governance of the local region and held a major role in the marketplace as well.
-Men and women also worked collaboratively in the domestic sphere and were recognized both to have important individual roles.
-Women also had the privilege of participating in political movements due to the fact that they were married to elites.
-The colonial authorities saw these practices as "a manifestation of chaos and disorder", and they attempted to create political institutions which commanded authority and monopolized force.
-While they considered the political institutions headed by Igbo men, they ignored those of the women, effectively shutting them out from political power.
-The colonial authorities believed that this patriarchal and masculine order would establish a moral order throughout the colony.
-The women became increasingly dissatisfied with colonial rule because of increased school fees, corruption by native officers, and forced labor.
+Causes